dontpanic42/KarouGB/readme.md

 Some games with an MBC-1/MBC-3 Chip or no MBC chip, like Super Mario Land, Legend of Zelda, Donkey Kong Land, Pokémon Red.

+Some Gameboy Color games might work.
+Gameboy Color support is considered experimental and unstable  at this time.
+The original Gameboy Color Bootrom is currently not supported.
+To still run Games, you have to patch the Classic Gameboy Rom (change Byte 254 (first Byte is counted as "1") from 0x01 to 0x11).

 ### What doesn't work

 Lots of stuff.
 Only pure ROM and MBC-1/MBC-3 cartridges are supported at the time.